Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 type Address struct {
     PropertyBag
+    City        *string
     Street      *string
-    City   *string
 }

 // Hub marks this type as a conversion hub. func (*Person) Hub() {}
 ```

-Similar changes to remove references to `FirstName`, `MiddleName` and `LastName`  will happen across all the generated `ConvertFromStorage()` and `ConvertToStorage()` methods.
+References to `FirstName`, `MiddleName` and `LastName` will disappear across all the generated `ConvertFromStorage()` and `ConvertToStorage()` methods as well.

 **This is a breaking change.** Existing long time users of the service operator, with CRDs serialized containing any of the properties `FirstName`, `MiddleName` and `LastName` will find that their clusters break when this version of the service operator is deployed.

+Without explicit intervention in the operator, their only mitigation would be to revert back to the earlier version of the service operator and *never upgrade it ever again.*

 The root cause of the problem is that the CRD has never been modified (upgraded) - once first deployed the resource is never modified, only loaded and reconciled.

-To migigate this issue, we would need manually merge the generated code with prior versions to retain both the field definitions and the conversion support previously generated.
+To retain backward compatibility we would need manually merge the generated code with prior versions to retain both the property definitions and the conversion support previously generated.

-There are many problems with this mitigation:
+There are many problems with this approach:

-* This would violate the goal of avoiding changes to generated files.
+* Violates the goal of avoiding changes to generated files.
-* Making these changes would be tedious and error prone.
+* Merging these changes would be tedious and error prone.
-* Changes would need to be re-merged for every release of the service operator.
+* Changes would need to be re-merged for every subsequent release of the service operator.
-* Manual conversions would need to be written for newer API version.
+* Manual conversions would need to be written for newer API versions.
 * Over time, the number of classes requiring manual attention would grow.

 # Version 2018-08-08 - Extending nested properties